brendanlao/worldwise/README.md

-# Project
+# Worldwise

+## Overview
-Worldwise - a SPA that allows users to plan out their travels and pinpoint cities that they have visited.
+Worldwise: a SPA that allows users to plan out their travels and pinpoint cities that they have visited.
 It was built with React as a front-end library, React Router to handle client side routing, and Leaflet, an open source tool to display an interactive map.

-## Functionality
+### Functionality

 - Interactive World Map: Users can click on any location on the map to add it to their travel log.
 - City List: A list of all visited cities, which can be clicked to view personalized user details
 - City Details: Each city entry includes the date of visit, a custom note, and the option to delete the entry.

-## Limitations
+### Limitations

 - The authentication is not secure and user information is not encrypted.
 This was done in order to more so focus on front-end concepts
-- The back-end was mocked using JSON server, and functionality was added for HTTP requests such as GET, POST, and DELETE.
+- The back-end was mocked using JSON server, and functionality was added for HTTP requests such as GET, PUT, POST, and DELETE.
 However, this does not test for scalability and performance in a real-world scenario

 ## Project Screen Shot(s)